robohydra/robohydra/docs/head/summoners/index.md

 The (crucial) difference is that there's no assumption that there's a single hydra in the server.
 Now there's a RoboHydra summoner that looks at the request, then decides which hydra should dispatch it.
-A summoner is simply a Javascript function that computer the id of the hydra that will process the request.
+A summoner is simply a Javascript function that computes the id of the hydra that will process the request.
 If this is the first request to that hydra, the hydra will be created transparently.
 Thus, in the general case, a request is processed like so: